seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 And if he hear thee, thou wilt anger him.

 **MERCUTIO**
-This cannot anger him: ‘twould anger him
+This cannot anger him: 'twould anger him
-To raise a spirit in his mistress’ circle
+To raise a spirit in his mistress' circle
 Of some strange nature, letting it there stand
 Till she had laid it and conjured it down;
 That were some spite: my invocation
-Is fair and honest, and in his mistres s’ name
+Is fair and honest, and in his mistres s' name
 I conjure only but to raise up him.

 **BENVOLIO**